 If you’re a professional and do have other community involvement you want to add:

-Really the options are endless.
-You can include your job, skills, volunteer work, education – whatever is most relevant fo you to highlight at this time.
-And you can always change it.
-I change mine every few months!
+Really the options are endless, and you can always change it.
 I hope this helped you think outside the box a little bit on what else you can add!
 Remember your profile can and should show case who you are as a well rounded person, and doesn’t just have to be focused on your job.

 Location